The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-We assume that the ambient fluid in the upper and lower layers is well mixed and, therefore, that the horizontal flux of available potential energy through the sides of the domain is equal to zero.
-Consequently, the available potential energy flux $\hav{w E_{a}}$ at the the level of the interface is equal to the total dissipation of available potential energy in the upper layer (note that the buoyancy flux $-\hav{\Phi_{z}}$ is zero in the upper layer; hence the overall conversion of available potential energy to kinetic energy is zero in the upper layer):
+We proceed by assuming that for domains of sufficiently large aspect ratio, the ambient is well-mixed and of uniform buoyancy and, therefore, that the horizontal flux of APE through the sides of the quadrant is equal to zero.
+Our observations of the mean horizontal flux of APE out of a quadrant indicate that it is negligible for domains with aspect ratio $S\geq 1$.
+If there is no transport of APE out of a quadrant, the APE flux $\hav{w E_{a}}$ at the the level of the interface is equal to the total dissipation of APE in the upper layer.
+Note that in the upper layer the buoyancy flux $-\hav{\Phi_{z}}$ is zero; hence the overall conversion of APE to kinetic energy is also zero: